 Play N' Learn

-With locations in Chantilly, Va. and Columbia, Md., this play equipment super store boasts a whopping 14,000 square feet of combined showroom space filled to the brim with play pads, trampolines, and air hockey tables (to name a few).
-Of course, the play equipment is all for sale, but the stores’ main draw is their free and open play sessions that give kids warehouse-size space to run, jump and climb.
+With locations in Chantilly, VA and Columbia, MD, this play equipment super store boasts an intimidating 14,000 square feet of combined showroom space filled to the brim with swing sets and jungle gyms, trampolines, and basketball goals.
+Of course, the play equipment is all for sale, but the stores’ main draw is their free and open play sessions that give kids warehouse-size space to run, jump, and climb.
+Adults can take a break on the ample patio furniture while the kids have at it!

 Alexandria Soft Playroom

-Alexandria's soft playroom in the Chinquapin Recreation Center is stocked with a ball pit and all sorts of other squishy equipment, including a soft slide.
-Designed for kids five and under, this is the place to take restless tykes on a rainy day.
+Alexandria's soft playroom in the Chinquapin Recreation Center is stocked with a ball pit and all sorts of other squishy equipment, including a soft slide, ramps, wedges, arches, cylinders, and cubes.
+Designed for kids five and under, this is the place to take restless tykes (especially those prone to taking a few tumbles!) on a rainy day.

 ImagiNATIONS Activity Center at the National Museum of the American Indian